Bulk-Boundary Correspondence in 2D Photonics: Analysis and Simulation: Formulation of four related problems

 A canonical setup is shown in \figref{fig:setup-2D-smode}.
 In this paper, only rectangular lattices are considered, with cells scaled to $a \times a$ squares for convenience.
 Each of the two periodic heterostructures fills its respective half-space.
 A fundamental question is this: Under what conditions do there exist one or more modes evanescent in the normal direction $n$ -- either standing waves or traveling in the tangential direction $\tau$ along the boundary?
-Purportedly, the BBCP answers this question; however, as noted in the Introduction, a rigorous proof exists for some models but, to the best of my knowledge and understanding, not for 2D problems of Maxwell's electrodynamics.
+Purportedly, the BBCP answers this question; however, as noted in the Introduction, a rigorous proof exists in some cases but not, to the best of my knowledge and understanding, for 2D Maxwell problems.

+The main part of the paper focuses on the purest case of topological electrodynamics, whereby losses and frequency dependence (``frequency dispersion'') of material parameters are neglected.
+The lossy case falls under the umbrella of non-Hermitian photonics \cite{Yan-Gong-NonHermitian-topo-review} and, in 1D, is the subject of Ref.~\cite{Felbacq-Rousseau24}.
+Accounting for frequency dispersion in my analysis is not conceptually difficult (see Appendix); the relevant techniques have already been worked out in 1D \cite{Coutant-Lombard-impedance-topology-2024} and in 1.5D \cite{Tsukerman-Markel-Topology-Bloch-impedance2024}.